microsoft/ai-developer/Labs/lab-03.md

     ![](./media/image_072.png)

-    The AI will perform the following plan to answer the question but may do so in a different order or different set of functions:
+    The AI will perform the following plan to answer the question but may do so in a different order or with a different set of functions:

-    1️⃣ The AI should ask Semantic Kernel to call the GetDate function on the Time Plugin to get today's date in order to calculate the number of days until next Thursday
+    1️⃣ The AI should ask Semantic Kernel to call the GetDate function on the Time Plugin to get today's date to calculate the number of days until next Thursday

     2️⃣ Because the Weather Forecast requires a Latitude and Longitude, the AI should instruct Semantic Kernel to call the GetLocation function on the Geocoding Plugin to get the coordinates for San Francisco